Marin Weekend Family Fun for May 16, 17 & 18

 Saturday, 11 am–4 pm

-Explore the museum for free during this annual program held during the Asian Heritage Street Celebration outside the museum.
-Free admission does not include $10 surcharge to see China’s Terracotta Warriors.
+Explore the museum for free thanks to Target during this annual program held during the Asian Heritage Street Celebration outside the museum.
+Indian dance demonstrations, art making, gallery tours, Southeast Asian dance and music performances are some highlights you can enjoy with family and friends.
+Due to capacity restrictions, admission is not guaranteed.
 Location: 200 Larkin Street, San Francisco.
 For more info, visit their website.

 - Bon Air Center Spring Fair